Engineering light induced phase change for emerging nanoscale processes

 Light-induced phase change (LPC) is the unifying theme underpinning many apparently non-related processes in:

-1. Additive Manufacturing (AM): In metals, laser-induced vaporization and the formation of keyhole porosity is a major limiting factor for 3D printing.
+1. Additive Manufacturing (AM) for metals where laser-induced vaporization and the formation of keyhole porosity is a major limiting factor for 3D printing.

-2. Nanomedicine (NM): Here, laser-induced nanobubble dynamics and the associated shockwave effect are powerful for malicious cell destruction.
+2. Nanomedicine (NM) where laser-induced nanobubble dynamics and associated shockwave effects are powerful for malicious cell destruction.

-3. Solar Energy (EN): Direct steam/vapor production from bulk and surface fluid is a promising technology for power and clean water solutions.
+3. Solar Energy (EN) where direct steam/vapor production from bulk and surface fluid is a promising technology for power and clean water solutions.

 In addition to the challenging multiscale nature of phase change, LPC adds further complexities by introducing the multiphysics nature due to strong light-absorber interactions.

-We will tackle the fundamental challenge of the formation and control of LPC and develop a physics-based platform, supported by multiscale experimentation and multiscale simulation.
-This platform will serve as the tool to design and engineer LPC as an innovative mechanism for in situ process steering and control.
+We will tackle the fundamental challenge of the formation and control of LPC and develop a physics-based platform, supported by multiscale experimentation and multiscale simulation, as the tool to design and engineer LPC as an innovative mechanism for in situ process steering and control.

 Work Programs